Misbah-Engr/Nominal/README.md

 forge test

 # Deploy (if you want your own instance)
-forge script script/DeployRegistry.s.sol --broadcast --verify
+forge script script/DeployBaseSepolia.s.sol --broadcast --verify
 ```

 ## Security

 Every wallet signature is verified using the appropriate cryptographic scheme for each blockchain.
 We don't mess around with security - all validations are preserved even after optimization.

+**Important:** The contract only uses the safe verification functions from the crypto library.
+Dangerous functions that handle secret keys are excluded from production code, following the library's security guidelines.
 We will get audits soon.

 ## Contributing